The Hydro Turbine

 The supply wasn’t always reliable as one family member recalls, “when it was windy the power was unreliable and mother was never able to have a washing machine.”

-As part of the National Trust’s objective to produce 50% of its energy from renewable sources by 2020 and using a building for its original purpose, for the past year work has been undertaken to reinstate the hydro turbine.
+As part of the National Trust’s objective to produce 50% of its energy from renewable sources by 2020 and using a building for its original purpose, throughout 2017 work was undertaken to reinstate the hydro turbine.

 " We’re absolutely delighted that after all this time, we can finally fully reinstate the entire character of this remarkable place, with its renewable energy system powering the property once again.
 It’s is fantastic to be able to share with the public for the first time what must have been absolutely unique in its day – and the message of generating sustainable , renewable energy is something that resonates with all of us even today, in an age where talking climate change is an increasingly urgent issue."